 - Discovered cohort – identified through data exploration not normally conducted using traditional methods

-Conventional analytics continue to work extremely well at answering the first two cohort types.
-Galileo Cosmos is specifically designed to challenge the third – the discovered cohort.
+Life sciences analytics have always been good at answering the first two cohort types; Galileo Cosmos is specifically designed to challenge the third – the discovered cohort.
 Multiple case studies have now demonstrated the value of Cosmos in identifying and quantifying these previously unknown cohorts, generating significant value in research, clinical trials and commercial settings.

 Better understanding of the Complex Patient Journey

 The days of managing patients as simple entities are over.
-We no longer consider single diseases but are forced to manage the reality that patients are very complex.
+We must find ways to manage the reality that patients are more complex.

 - Patients have multiple conditions and their treatment overlaps